 Fiber lasers also have a growing demand for industrial cleaning applications such as removing rust, paint, oxides, and other contaminants.

 The cost of a fiber laser system will greatly vary depending on your applications.
 Industrial fiber lasers systems for demanding environment like we do usually start at $40,000 and can go up to $1,000,000 for high-power laser-cutting machines.
 The power usually ranging from 20 W to 6,000 W will have the largest impact on price.

 CO2 laser marking is ideal for a wide range of non-metallic materials including plastics, textiles, glass, acrylic, wood, and even stone.
 They are used in pharmaceutical and food packaging as well as the marking of PVC pipes, building materials, mobile communications gadgets, electrical appliances, integrated circuits, and electronic components.

-if you need to cut thicker material, it’s best to go with CO2 lasers.
-CO2 lasers deliver faster initial piercing times, quicker straight-line cutting and a smoother surface finish when cutting materials above 5mm.
+If you need to cut thicker materials, it’s best to go with CO2 lasers.
+CO2 lasers deliver faster initial piercing times, quicker straight-line cutting and a smoother surface finish when cutting materials above 5 mm.

-Unfortunately, CO2 lasers use significantly more power than fiber lasers, resulting in higher cost of operation.
-For instance, a high power CO2 laser and chiller will consume roughly 70kW when operating on maximum power.
-A similarly powered fiber laser consume approximately 18kW.
+Unfortunately, CO2 lasers use significantly more power than fiber lasers, resulting in a higher cost of operation.
+For instance, a high-power CO2 laser and chiller will consume roughly 70 kW when operating on maximum power.
+A similarly powered fiber laser consumes approximately 18 kW.

 Although each laser does have its strengths and distinct use cases, CO2 is an older technology and fiber lasers are gaining market fast as the technology advances.
-With the speed benefits, almost half of the operating costs and three to four times greater throughput than CO2 lasers, the financial gains that can be gotten from using fiber lasers can be game-changing.
+With the speed benefits, almost half of the operating costs and three to four times greater throughput than CO2 lasers, the financial gains that can be got from using fiber lasers can be game changing.